Eternal black holes and temporal quantum correlations: The thermofield double state and spatial wormholes

 We can consider this construction as a spatial wormhole that connects two spatially distant black holes across the same space hypersurface at a constant time.

-Let us return to the TFD state which as we have seen is precisely of the form of the EPR state with one system experiencing a time reversal.
-Comparing Eq.(9) and Eq.(11) it is easy to see that at finite temperature we have:
+Let us return to the TFD state, which as we have seen is precisely of the form of the EPR state with one system experiencing a time reversal.
+A comparison of Eq.(10) and Eq.(12) clearly reveals that at finite temperatures we have: